 Mobile alerts

 In an era of digital connectivity, smartphones are a primary source of information for many individuals.
-According to Magid, during severe weather 38% of viewers check their smartphones due to ease and speed.
+According to Magid, 38% of viewers check their smartphones during severe weather due to ease and speed.
 Ensure that your emergency alert software extends its reach to mobile alerts, maximizing the dissemination of crucial information.

 OTT